-The next tier of law school is the top 40 ranking, which are more selective and have even better success in placements and quality.
-Lastly are the top 12 schools, which are generally seen as the best law schools and most competitive.
-Many of the biggest firms around the country recruit directly out of these schools and look to select the top students in each class to come work for them as summer associates and eventually full time employees.
+The next tier of law school is the top 40 ranking.
+These schools are more selective and have an even better success rate in placements and quality.
+Lastly are the top 12 schools, which are generally seen as the best law schools in the country, and are, therefore, the most competitive.
+Many of the biggest firms around the country recruit directly out of these schools and look to select the top students in each class to work for them as summer associates and eventually full-time employees.

 The School’s Location

 There are, of course, exceptions to all these rules.
 The best schools in the country extend degrees that are admired nationally.
 Students from these schools can find work just about anywhere and are heavily recruited by law firms.

-A School with the Right Field of Study
+The Right Field of Study